ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

    IETF MIMI Working Group mimi@ietf.org
 ~~~~~~~

+## "More Instant Messaging Interoperability (MIMI)" Group Heading

-## MIMI Content Extension Keys registry {#keys-registry}
+### MIMI Content Extension Keys registry {#keys-registry}

 This document requests the creation of a new MIMI Content Extension Keys
 registry.
-The registry should be under the heading of "More Instant Messaging Interoperability (MIMI)".
+The registry should be under the group heading of "More Instant Messaging Interoperability (MIMI)".

 The MIMI Content format defined in this document, contains an extensions map in
 each message.
 The keys in the extensions map can be (positive or negative)